marijnh/acl-zmq/README.md

 there's not much hope for running this out of the box on non-Linux/BSD platforms.
 The code uses POSIX semaphores as well.

-The module currently depends on semaphore bindings from `shared-mem` module that is internal to AllegroGraph.
-If anyone outside the team is interested in using this, drop me an e-mail, I'll add the relevant code to the repository.

 [1]: https://github.com/hanshuebner/acl-zmq
 [2]: http://repo.or.cz/w/cl-zmq.git/